Get your mojo back with the best dresses for apple body shape women. Find out which silhouettes are slimming and flattering for apples.

 9. Structured Fabrics

 Apples should wear structured fabrics because they help camouflage lumps and bumps.
-They don’t have to be heavy like a ponte knit (although it’s a great fabric for the colder months), but they shouldn’t cling like modal.
+They don’t have to be heavy, but they shouldn’t cling.

 Wearing one color is my favorite styling trick for apple body shapes because it is sleek and slimming.